xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/mempool/TxIndexes.md

 - `getRelevantUtxos`: returns a list of unspent outputs that are locked by a specific address.
 - `clear`: clears all the indexes.

-The `TxIndexes` class is used extensively throughout the Alephium codebase to manage the mempool.
+The `TxIndexes` class is used extensively throughout the Oxygenium codebase to manage the mempool.
 For example, it is used in the `Mempool` class to add and remove transactions from the mempool, and in the `TxValidator` class to validate transactions before they are added to the mempool.

 Example usage:
 ```scala